 To soundproof walls you combine the four isolation principles: add mass, damp resonance, decouple the structure, and seal every air gap.
 A standard single-layer drywall wall is light and rigid, so it lets a lot of sound through.
 The good news is that walls give you more surface to work with than doors or windows, so the gains can be substantial.
+These four levers are the foundation of what soundproofing actually is, and they apply to every surface in the room.

 This is isolation, not acoustic treatment.
 Adding panels to a wall surface changes how the room sounds but does not stop sound passing through it.
 It is one piece of the plan in how to soundproof a home studio.